hsnlab/dctrl5g/README.md

    ]
    ```

 4. Load the config returned by the AMF.
-This should now allow fine-grained access policies beyond the basic registration workflow.
+The new sets up fine-grained access policies beyond the basic registration workflow.
 In particular, the UE from now can create, watch, get and list Registration, Session and ContextRelease resources in their own namespace (`user-1`).

    ```bash
    $ kubectl -n user-1 get registration user-1 -o jsonpath='{.status.config}' > ./user-1-full.config